Gran Desierto de Altar

-The Gran Desierto de Altar is one of the major sub-ecoregions of the Sonoran Desert, located in the State of Sonora, in northwest Mexico.
-It includes the only active erg dune region in North America.
+The Gran Desierto de Altar is one of the major sub-ecoregions of the Sonoran Desert, located in the State of Sonora in northwest Mexico.
+It includes the only active erg (sand sea) dune region in North America.
 The desert extends across much of the northern border of the Gulf of California, spanning more than 100 km east to west and over 50 km north to south.
 It constitutes the largest continuous wilderness area within the Sonoran Desert.

 The eastern portion of the area contains the volcanic Pinacate Peaks region; together with the western portion, the area forms the El Pinacate y Gran Desierto de Altar Biosphere Reserve and a UNESCO World Heritage Site.

 Geography

 The Gran Desierto covers approximately 5700 sqkm, most of it in the Mexican state of Sonora.
 The northernmost edges reach across the international border into Organ Pipe Cactus National Monument and Cabeza Prieta National Wildlife Refuge in southwestern Arizona, United States.
 The region is dominated by sand sheets and dunes ranging in thickness from less than 1 km to greater than 12 km.
 The total volume of sand in the Gran Desierto is about 60 km3.
 Most of that volume was delivered by the Colorado River during the Pleistocene, which flowed through the present-day Gran Desierto area approximately 120,000 years before present.
 This Pleistocene delta migrated westward concomitant with strike-slip faulting and rifting associated with the opening of the Salton Trough and the Gulf of California.

 The eastern margin of the Gran Desierto abuts the Cenozoic volcanic complex of the Sierra Pinacate, a composite volcanic field covering more than 1800 sqkm with a summit elevation of 1206 m.
 Aeolian sands have climbed onto many of the western slopes of the Sierra Pinacate, defining the eastern limit of the dune field.
 To the north, the sands thin out against the distal margins of alluvial fans from the Tinajas Altas and Tule Mountains along the Arizona–Sonora border.
 The southern border of the sand sea is the northern shore of the Gulf of California.

 The southernmost extension of the San Andreas Fault cuts across the area and lies beneath several prominent granite inselbergs, most notably the Sierra del Rosario mountains, which are surrounded by the erg on all sides.
 The Sierra Enterrada is a smaller inselberg almost completely buried by the sand near the boundary of the Gran Desierto and the Pinacate volcanic complex.